What are the Interim Financial Statements?

 In order to report the performance of a financial company, it is applied before the beginning of a fiscal year and at the end of a fiscal year.
 The series of condensed statements are also included in these statements which are helpful in covering the status of the company and the economic position.
 The position of a company, financial status, income, mechanism of cash flow and other related changes are many of the attributes included in these.

 A public financial report covering a period of less than one year is what financial interim statements are basically.
-Common examples of Interim statements may be a simple quarterly report or a six-monthly financial report.
+Common examples may be a simple quarterly report or a six-monthly financial report.
 It does not need to be audited.
 However, by providing the latest information through this interim financial reporting, the companies are able to timely communicate their financial performance to the investors and financial analysts.

 This has been a guide to what are interim financial statements.
 Here we discuss features of interim financial reporting along with importance and examples.
 You may learn more about accounting from the following articles –